There is no guaranteed shortcut for beard growth, especially if your beard is naturally sparse or slow to develop.

 After the 16-week study period, the researchers looked at each participant’s 3cm test areas to see whether there was any new beard growth that took place.

 “The exact mechanism of Minoxidil in promoting hair growth is still unclear but there are many hypotheses.
-In conclusion, Minoxidil 3% lotion is effective and safe for beard enhancement.” – Dr. Ingprasert et al.
+In conclusion, Minoxidil 3% lotion is effective and safe for beard enhancement.” – Ingprasert et al.

-Minoxidil Beard Before Afters
+Minoxidil Beard Before-and-After Results

-Side Effects and Safety
+Minoxidil Side Effects and Safety for Beard Use

 The side effects below are taken directly from the Rogaine packages instructional leaflet, with few exceptions that are compiled from known case studies and online reports.